ryanclark/development/README.md

 ### Other info

-#### Only running Teleport, not Vite too

-You can go into "solo" mode, where Vite isn't running alongside Teleport and instead you're just getting the webassets built into the Teleport binary.

-To do this, create a file called `.solo`.
-The presence of this file will result in `docker-compose.solo.yml` being the compose file (so all `make` targets will still work with the different file) and you'll be running Teleport without Vite in front.

-When swapping between solo mode and normal, you just need to re-run `make start`.
-There's nothing that needs to be rebuilt.

 #### Config File

 The config file for Teleport is in `teleport/teleport.yaml`.
 This is volume mounted into the container, so if Teleport